 - This event has passed.

-This course is for practicing orthopaedic surgeons.
-Course content is relevant for upper extremity specialist, traumatologists and generalists looking to learn advanced treatment options for orthopaedic fractures and complex reconstruction.
+This course is aimed toward practicing orthopaedic surgeons from Latin America countries who treat foot and ankle trauma and reconstruction.
+Content is also relevant for traumatologists and generalists looking to learn advanced treatment options for complex foot and ankle fractures.